Lectionary Bible Studies and Sermons

 It's a funny thing about sin.
 In itself, sin cannot separate us from God while our eyes are set on Jesus for our eternal salvation.
 To some degree, all believers are murders and adulterers; we all sin; our righteousness is but filthy rags.
 Any believer who is not convinced that they have "fallen short of the glory of God" should read James again.
 Yet, no matter how far we have "fallen short", if we are holding onto Jesus our salvation is secure.

-The trouble is habitual sin (sometimes called recurrent sin), or even worse, denied sin, can indeed undermine our salvation by turning our eyes from Christ.
-Constant rebellion against our Lord can easily undermine our reliance upon Christ for salvation.
+The trouble is that habitual sin (sometimes called recurrent sin), or even worse, denied sin, can indeed undermine our salvation by turning our eyes from Christ; it can easily undermine our reliance upon Christ for salvation.
 A life of selfishness turns us from the Lord, and once our eyes are no longer on Jesus, our eternal salvation is compromised.
-The other danger, namely, denial of sin, is far more subtle, and just as dangerous.
-A person who believes that their standing in the sight of God is maintained by their personal righteousness, ends up having to deny the compromised state of their Christian walk.
+The other danger, namely, denial of sin, is far more subtle, but just as dangerous.
+A person who believes that their standing in the sight of God is maintained by their personal righteousness ends up having to deny the compromised state of their Christian walk.
 This thinking inevitably moves a person away from the foot of the cross, from the truth that salvation is by grace through faith and not works of the law.

 James' letter has the potential of confronting a believer with their faults, and particularly the state of their eternal standing.
-For a brother, sensing they have turned from the Lord, his advice is simple enough:
+For a brother, sensing they have turned from the Lord, James' advice is simple:

 i] Seek out those with a pastoral ministry in the congregation;